devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-build-pre-post-plugins.md

-# Pre-Build and Post-Build stages
+# Pre-Build and Post-Build Stages

 The CI pipeline includes Pre and Post-build steps to validate and introduce checkpoints in the build process.